Thraship/stroke_prediction/README.md

 # Data Science, Stroke Prediction

+## Motivation
+The endgoal for this project is to answer the following questions:

+1. Could a relatively accurate model be developed for predicting stroke probability?
+2. What are the most important factors in predicting the above probability?

 ## Project Overview
 - The objective is to predict the likelihood of patients getting strokes based on input features such as age, gender, bmi, ...
 - Dataset was attained from https://www.kaggle.com/fedesoriano/stroke-prediction-dataset